-Foodie Dané Vermeulen recently decided to adopt a plant-based diet for healthy lifestyle reasons.
-As a meat-lover this was no easy decision, but a sky-high blood pressure reading was all she needed to convince her to make a change.
-She shares her journey and recipes with Food For Mzansi readers.
+It’s Vegan Monday!
+Meat lover Dané Vermeulen adopted a plant-based diet and she’s glowing.
+This was no easy decision, but a sky-high blood pressure reading was all she needed to convince her to make a change.
+She shares her journey and recipes with Food For Mzansi.

 So, how expensive is a plant-based diet really?
 My decision to go plant-based was quite sudden and I made that decision without even knowing how expensive it would be.
 I just knew I had to try it and I needed to make a change in my lifestyle.